Unicon/shib-cas-authn3/README.md

 Software Requirements
 -------------------------------------------------------------
-* This plugin will require Shibboleth Identity Provider v3.X.
+* This minimum supported version of Shibboleth Identity Provider is `3.0.0`

+> A Shibboleth IdP v2.X plugin can be found at <https://github.com/Unicon/shib-cas-authn2>.

 Installation
 ---------------------------------------------------------------